AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/change-metric-op-table.md

     ![](../../assets/change-metrics-2.png)

-1. If you do not have a matching column in the new table, you can either **create it in your data table** or [contact support](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-service-policies.html?lang=en) if it is a calculation column or dimension made by [!DNL MBI]).
+1. If you do not have a matching column in the new table, you can either **create it in your data table** or [contact support](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-service-policies.html?lang=en) if it is a calculation column or dimension made by [!DNL Commerce Intelligence]).
 You can also **delete the dimension from the metric**.
 To delete a dimension that you no longer need, simply go back to the metric's editor and select which dimensions to delete under `Dimensions`.

     ![](../../assets/change-metrics-3.png)